joshuaeckroth/csci221-website/lecture/syllabus.markdown

 Requirements for the group project will be established later.
 The project will have five deliverables.
 Each deliverable is a set of features (to be decided when the project begins), plus a presentation (~10 minutes).

-- Deliverable 1: Mon Apr 9
+- Deliverable 1: Wed Apr 11
 - Deliverable 2: Mon Apr 16
 - Deliverable 3: Mon Apr 23
 - Deliverable 4: Mon Apr 30